FAQ

 Visitors from most countries (UK, EU, USA, Australia, etc.) do not need a visa for stays under 90 days.
 Always confirm with your nearest South African consulate.

-Skukuza Airport (SZK) is the closest (1 hour from camp) and Hoedspruit Airport (HDS) is also close by.
+Skukuza Airport (SZK) is the closest to Tshokwane River Camp ( approximately 90 minutes from camp) and Hoedspruit Airport (HDS) is approximately 2 hours and ideal for Satara Plains Camp.
 Daily flights are available from Johannesburg and Cape Town.
-We can arrange transfers on request.
+We can arrange transfers from both airports on request.

 We provide road transfers from Skukuza Airport and Hoedspruit Airport and park entry gates.
 Self-driving is also possible, but cars must be parked at our designated Park & Ride area.